 - Restricted range of motion

-Capsular contracture can be caused by one or more factors, such as:
+Capsular contracture occurs in approximately 5% of women who undergo breast augmentation.
+This complication can be caused by one or more factors, such as:

 Low-Grade Bacterial Infection